 This is yet further evidence that Americans are flagrantly ill-informed...and, for those watching Fox News, misinformed.

 Fox News contributor Newt Gingrich recently falsely accused the Obama administration of "waging a war on American energy."
-In fact, the Obama administration has invested in domestic energy production and has made historic efforts to reduce American independence on foreign oil.
+In fact, the Obama administration has invested in domestic energy production and has made historic efforts to reduce American dependence on foreign oil.

 Right-wing radio host Mark Levin is reportedly "threatening to sue Chris Matthews" for saying that radio hosts like Levin play a "role" in "fueling the heated language" because they "are furious" and regularly engage in "ugly talk."
 Levin, however, regularly engages in defamation of Media Matters, among many others.

 Politico is highlighting potential Republican presidential candidate Tim Pawlenty's criticism of Sarah Palin -- a Fox News contributor, and potential GOP presidential candidate - for using the image of crosshairs on a map identifying vulnerable congressional districts during the 2010 election, including the district of Tucson, Arizona, shooting victim Gabrielle Giffords:

 Possible Republican presidential hopeful Tim Pawlenty took a jab at Sarah Palin, saying he wouldn't have used gun crosshairs to target Rep Gabrielle Giffords and others.

 "It would not have been my style to put the crosshairs on there," he said on Good Morning America on Tuesday, referring to a map like the one posted last year on Sarah PAC's website showing crosshairs on Giffords and other lawmakers who supported health care reform.

 "But then again, there's no evidence to suggest that had anything to do with this mentally unstable person's rage and senseless acts."